 While computer science is a good way to learn software development, it throws up some issues.
 Firstly, a degree in computer science can take three to four years of full-time study.
 For career changers, this can be incredibly difficult.
 Similarly, choosing this path will mean attendance on-campus in most instances, which can be time consuming, and potentially expensive depending on where you live relative to the campus on which you get accepted.

 Classroom bootcamps are great to pick up the skills you want to learn.
 However, unlike computer science, it focuses on the skills needed to become a developer.
 It tends to focus less on theory and more on practice.
 The problem with traditional bootcamps is location and time.
 For instance, a traditional bootcamp is designed to teach someone full-time within 12 or so weeks.
 So, if you want to work and study simultaneously, it can be incredibly difficult.

 Secondly, the use of a physical classroom requires the attendee to be from certain geographic regions, which means that it is not accessible to all.

-Online learning has seen phenomenal growth over the last ten years, and since COVID-19, they have become a more trusted way of learning.
+Online learning has seen phenomenal growth over the last ten years, and since COVID-19, it has become a more trusted way of learning.
+Online learning makes it easier than ever to help you change career to software development.
 Code Institute’s Full Stack Software Development programme allows careers changers to study part-time over 12 months.

 The significant benefit of online learning is that career changers can enjoy greater flexibility.
 However, just because a programme is online does not mean it is any easier.
 Learners must remain committed to their studies and use available support sufficiently.